 External assets live at an arbitrary URL.
-Internal assets use a URL within the web site hosting the web application.
-Private assets come from the Java classpath and are resources not normally visible to the web server.
+Internal assets use a URL within the servlet context hosting the Tapestry application; these assets are deployed on the same web server as the application, or within the same Web Application Archive (WAR).

+Private assets come from the Java class path and are resources not normally visible to the web server.